What Are Tax Credits?

 Third Level Fees

-- per course and
+- course and

-- per academic year
+- academic year

-However, relief is not available on; administration fees, examination fees or registration fees.
+But, relief is not available on; administration fees, examination fees or registration fees.

 The relief will not cover any fees that a grant, employer or scholarship pays.